FAMILY

 The joint family system is indeed disintegrating.
 This integration is more evident in big cities and industrial centres than in rural areas.

 The factory system of production, a new system of organization and management, and a new style of life have affected India’s joint family system.
-It has made young men and women leave their joint families to faraway places searching for better prospects and employment. it has resulted in the breakdown of the link between kinship and the occupational structure.
+It has made young men and women leave their joint families to faraway places searching for better prospects and employment.
+This has resulted in the breakdown of the link between kinship and occupational structure.
 Many of the traditional skills, crafts, and household industries associated with the joint family have declined because of the onslaught system of production.
 Some important effects of Industrialization on the Joint family system may be noted down:

 2. Factory employment has freed young adults from direct dependence upon their families.
-The youngsters’ financial independence has weakened the authority of the head of the household over those earning members.
-In many cities, even women too joined men in working outside the families on a salary basis.
-This has boosted the morale of women.
+The youngsters’ financial independence has weakened the authority of the head of the household over the earning members.
+In many cities, even women joined men in working outside the families on a salary basis, which has boosted women's morale.

 4. Industrialization separated the home from the work.
 This has made the working members bear themselves all the burdens and headaches connected with their jobs.
 Their families can hardly lend support in this regard.